katatu/blog/_posts/2020-09-28-development.md

 38:26 - connection intension - doesn't work, I don't wanna go back to find where is the mistake... see-no-evil

 I uninstalled French keyboard setting (laguages).
 Maybe one day it will be back.
 But now, it's enought to swich between CS/EN to code.
-Thrird option became to confusing for me.
+Third option became to confusing for me.
 Too much.
 Au revoir!